antoniomika/sish/README.md

 An open source serveo/ngrok alternative.

-## Preparation

-To use sish you need to update your DNS  settings to wildcard DNS record.
-Add **A** DNS record with * value to IP address of your server.

 ## Deploy

 Builds are made automatically for each commit to the repo and are pushed to Dockerhub.
 Builds are